 In total, 123 people in Queens died of HIV/AIDS in 2017.
 In particular, neighborhoods in Bayside, Little Neck and the Rockaways saw the highest mortality rates of HIV/AIDS-related deaths in Queens.

-There were 2,157 new HIV diagnoses in 2017 compared to 2,279 in 2016, a 5.4 percent decrease.
+In New York City as a whole, there were 2,157 new HIV diagnoses in 2017 compared to 2,279 in 2016, a 5.4 percent decrease.
 Among the 2,157, 1,707 were among men, 394 were among women, and 56 were among transgender men and women.
 Men who have sex with men accounted for 1,243 of the new HIV diagnoses in 2017, remaining the risk category with the most new HIV diagnoses.
 There were declines in new diagnoses in all race and ethnic groups except among Latinos.

 New diagnoses among Latinos went from 768 in 2016 to 774 in 2017.
 There were 759 new HIV diagnoses among Latinos in 2015.
 While those differences are likely not statistically significant, they do mean that new diagnoses are not decreasing in that population.

 “It’s alarming,” said Guillermo Chacon, president of the Latino Commission on AIDS.
 “It was a trend that was seen in 2016 and I’m alarmed that it was sustained in 2017.”